 To avoid falling victim to wire transfer scams, never provide your bank account details to unfamiliar or suspicious individuals.
 You should also avoid wiring money to people or businesses that you are unfamiliar with, especially if you have been asked to do so by suspicious phone calls or emails.

-How to send domestic and international wires through Chase® Global Transfer:
+Learn more on how to send domestic and international wires through Chase.

 What information is needed for a wire transfer?